-Standard formatting for regular text material shall be as follows: 1-inch margins top/bottom/left/right; 1.5 line spacing; extra space between paragraphs; Garamond 12 font; right hand justification for main text.
+Standard formatting for regular text material shall be as follows: 1-inch margins top/bottom/left/right; 1.5 line spacing; extra space between paragraphs; Garamond 12 font; left and right hand justification for main text (it turns out that you get a few more words per page if you do this).
 References and footnotes should be single space (with space between individual citations) and Garamond 11 font.
 Assignments and term papers that have not gone through a basic spell and grammar check will not be accepted.
 Files attached with viruses will be deleted and not regarded as submitted; if for some reason the virus gets through and infects one of my computers, you will receive a grade of 0 for the assignment.